 implementation-defined behaviour: The unspecified behaviour where each implementation documents how the choice is made.
 An example of implementation-defined behaviour is the propagation of the high-order bit when a signed integer is shifted right.

-implementation-defined value: An unspecified value where each implementation documents how the choice for the value is selected.

-implementation limit: The restriction imposed upon programs by the implementation.

 indeterminate value: Is either an unspecified value or a trap representation.

-Language type: See block-structured language, comb-structured language

-locale-specific behaviour: The behaviour that depends on local conventions of nationality, culture, and language that each implementation documents.
-An example, locale-specific behaviour is whether the islower() function returns true for characters other than the 26 lower case Latin letters.

 memory location: Either an object of scalar type, or a maximal sequence of adjacent bit-fields all having nonzero width.

 Note 1: A bit-field and an adjacent non-bit-field member are in separate memory locations.
 The same applies to two bit-fields, if one is declared inside a nested structure declaration and the other is not, or if the two are separated by a zero-length bit-field declaration, or if they are separated by a non-bit-field member declaration.
 It is not safe to concurrently update two bit-fields in the same structure if all members declared between them are also bit-fields, no matter what the sizes of those intervening bit-fields happen to be.
 For example a structure declared as